json-everything/json-everything/json-everything.net/wwwroot/md/release-notes/json-path.md

 - `FunctionType` now matches the type system in the spec
 - `ParameterType` removed and usages replaced with `FunctionType`
 - `NodeList` implicit casts removed as they are no longer defined by the spec
+- Fixed a parsing issue that allowed non-singular paths in filter expressions

 # [0.4.0](https://github.com/gregsdennis/json-everything/pull/372) {#release-path-0.4.0}